 "We're not criminal attorneys," Blackwell said.
 "That's the job of district attorneys."

 Kickback Continued

-Dr. Cooperman, a former eye doctor in Beverly Hills, Calif., pleaded guilty in July to accepting \$6.1 million in secret kickbacks for serving as a lead plaintiff in securities lawsuits filed by Milberg Weiss, a New York investor classaction law firm.
-His sentencing is set for June 30, 2008.
+Dr. Cooperman, a former eye doctor in Beverly Hills, Calif., pleaded guilty in July to accepting \$6.1 million in secret kickbacks gation of a conspiracy until each and every perpetrator has been brought to justice."